alianimity/first-coast/docs/website-playbook/04-build-architecture.md

 - Remove explicit JSX.Element return types if TS conflicts
 - Use next/link instead of <a> for internal links
 - Tailwind darkMode: 'class'
+- Ensure all new services are added to navbar dropdown AND footer navigation
+- Breadcrumb components should use proper Link components for clickability
+- Service page URLs should follow /services/[category] pattern consistently